llancruzz/hogwarts-api/README.md

 ### Acknowledgments

-A huge thank you to my partner for her patience and support throughout this project.
+A huge thank you to my partner for his patience and support throughout this project.